 Another innovative approach is the potential to utilize conservation programs to avoid regulation.
 A recent example is the Sage Grouse Initiative, which was established in 2010 under an agreement between USDA and the U.S. Fish and Wildlife Service.
-The Sage Grouse Initiative is being utilized in South Dakota and other western states to ensure that NRCS programs and conservation practices will help ameliorate threats and produce significant conservation benefits to sage grouse, while providing certainty that farmers and ranchers who voluntarily implement NRCS-sponsored conservation practices that benefit sage grouse will be in full compliance with the Endangered Species Act (ESA) if the sage grouse is ultimately listed.35 The initiative uses farm bill funding from EQIP and the Wildlife Habitat Incentives Program (WHIP) to provide financial and technical assistance to farmers and ranchers to implement conservation practices that evolve use of conservation.
+The Sage Grouse Initiative is being utilized in South Dakota and other western states to ensure that NRCS programs and conservation practices will help ameliorate threats and produce significant conservation benefits to sage grouse, while providing certainty that farmers and ranchers who voluntarily implement NRCS-sponsored conservation practices that benefit sage grouse will be in full compliance with the Endangered Species Act (ESA) if the sage grouse is ultimately listed.
+The initiative uses farm bill funding from EQIP and the Wildlife Habitat Incentives Program (WHIP) to provide financial and technical assistance to farmers and ranchers to implement conservation practices that restore sage-grouse habitat and avoid potential regulation.
 This relief from potential costly ESA regulation is an innovative use of conservation programs and is very attractive to farmers and ranchers.
-Similar opportunities could exist for conservation programs to provide farmers and ranchers.
+Similar opportunities could exist for conservation programs to provide farmers and ranchers regulatory relief, including water and air quality standards.